 30 ECTS credits total per semester:

--Art History from mid-19th century to mid-20th century”, the BC Art History course taught by the on-site coordinator, offered on Wednesdays 2-5pm for students on the English Track and Thursdays 2-5pm for students on the French Track.
+Art History from mid-19th century to mid-20th century”, the BC Art History course taught by the BC resident director, offered on Wednesdays 2-5pm for students on the English Track and Thursdays 2-5pm for students on the French Track.
 This course is pre-approved for the Fine Arts Core.
 (6 ECTS)

 **BC Students in the French track must take at least two classes in French, the semester long ESCP French language class plus one class in French in a regular department.
 Students in the English track also take ESCP’s French language course plus a language course once per week at the Elfe language school.